manasseh-zw/apollo/README.md

 had to polish my prompts to make every step clealy explained (this took about 3 days to solve btw)

-postgers ingest is stucky somwhere idk why that is happening, taking longer than usual
+postgers ingest is stucky somwhere idk why that is happening, taking longer than usual ... (was targetting wrong db) it works

+now research engine does not want to process the next question after the first one it attempts to automatically call complete